Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/firmware-update-qubes.rst

 1. Run ``nitropy nk3 reboot --bootloader`` in app VM.
 2. Once instructed by ``nitropy`` touch the device to activate the bootloader.
-3. This will detach the Nitrokey from the app VM, and the bootloader will apear in sys-usb.
+3. This will detach the Nitrokey from the app VM, and the bootloader will appear in sys-usb.
 4. Attach the bootloader to the app VM.
 5. Run ``nitropy nk3 update`` and follow the instructions.
 6. During the finalization the Nitrokey will be detached.
 Re-attach the Nitrokey back to th app VM to finish the update.